apexskier/httpauth/README.md

 servers written in Go.

-Multiple user data storage backends are available, and new ones can be relatively easily implemented.
+Multiple user data storage backends are available, and new ones can be implemented relatively easily.

 Using [bcrypt](http://codahale.com/how-to-safely-store-a-password/) for
 password hashing.

-See examples for example usage.
+Run `go run server.go` from the examples directory and visit `localhost:8080` for and example.
+You can login with the username and password "test".

 **Note**